 Soviet Union Early-Warning Satellite System

-That cost almost all humanity.
+That cost almost all of humanity.
+Black Monday

 This drop from peak to bottom resulted in a loss of $500 billion in a single day.